 The 2019 Day Camp Census focuses on key measures of Jewish day summer camps: the campers and enrollment patterns, professional staff, revenue, expenditures, and more.
 The analysis also introduces several composite measures based on raw data that was derived from a questionnaire of day camp professionals conducted in the fall of 2019.

-The findings reported here represent day camps during summer 2018, derived from 172 Census submissions (an increase of seven over the number participating than in the 2017 Day Camp Census).
+Collecting aggregate data across this field allows us to monitor trends and understand the evolution of the field by both geography and movement.
+157 day camps submitted data in 2019.
 The field of Jewish day camp is larger still, and we expect the sample to grow in the coming years to the estimated 300 Jewish day camps.
-We know that many children attend camps associated with the JCC Association (JCCA) and the other networks of Jewish day camps.
-We acknowledge that Chabad day camps are currently significantly underreported, as are individual day camps run by Conservative and Reform congregations.
+Many children attend camps associated with the JCC Association (JCCA) and the other networks of Jewish day camps.
+We also acknowledge that Chabad day camps are currently significantly underreported, as are individual day camps run by Conservative and Reform congregations.

 Want more details?

 Overnight Camp Census

 The 2019 Overnight Camp Census reports several important features of the nonprofit overnight Jewish camp sector in North America.
 The tenth annual Overnight Camp Census was conducted by Foundation for Jewish Camp, in partnership with JCamp180, Jewish Community Center Association of North America (JCCA), Union for Reform Judaism (URJ), National Ramah Commission (Ramah), Association for Independent Jewish Camps (AIJC), and other Jewish camp umbrella organizations and movements.

 This report focuses on some key measures of overnight Jewish summer camps: the campers and enrollment patterns, revenues, expenditures and more.
 It differentiates among camps of varying size by numbers of campers and budget, as well as denominations, movements and regions of North America.